sjorssnoeren/fontface-loader/README.md

 ## Installing

 Firstly make sure you've installed webpack 3.0 or greater.
-(I've not yet tested this plugin with earlier versions)
+(I've not yet tested this plugin with earlier versions).
+Run this line to install the fontface-loader.
+You may want to install css-loader and style-loader if you haven't done already so.

 ```
 $ npm install fontface-loader --save